Amazon Keyword Research Strategy Blueprint

 There are many aspects of the Amazon journey that are crucial to the success of a product.
 However, it’s keyword research that I always point to as the most important piece of the puzzle.

-In this post I am going to go over the most important things that you should be doing with your keyword research strategies for the remainder of 2020 and as we move into 2021.
+In this post I am going to go over the most important things that you should be doing with your keyword research strategies.

 From 2016-2018, I conducted over 400 product launches.
 It offers perspective but with Amazon’s constant changes, if you’re not closely involved with Amazon’s ecosystem on a day-to-day basis, you don’t really know what’s happening.